--f facet Select a facet of the Ice object. -e encoding Specify the Ice encoding version to use when an invocation on this proxy marshals parameters. -p protocol Specify the Ice protocol version to use when sending a request with this proxy. -t Configures the proxy for twoway invocations (default). -0 Configures the proxy for oneway invocations. -0 Configures the proxy for batch oneway invocations. -d Configures the proxy for datagram invocations. -D Configures the proxy for batch datagram invocations. -s Configures the proxy for secure invocations.
+-f facet Select a facet of the Ice object. -t Configures the proxy for twoway invocations (default). -0 Configures the proxy for oneway invocations. -O Configures the proxy for batch oneway invocations. -d Configures the proxy for datagram invocations. -D Configures the proxy for batch datagram invocations. -s Configures the proxy for secure invocations.

-The proxy options -t, -o, -d, and -D are mutually exclusive.
+The proxy options -t, -o, -o, -d, and -D are mutually exclusive.

-The object identity identity is structured as [category/] name, where the category component and slash separator are optional.
+The object identity identity is structured as [category/]name, where the category component and slash separator are optional.
 If identity contains white space or either of the characters: or @, it must be enclosed in single or double quotes.
 The category and name components are UTF-8 strings that use the encoding described below.
 Any occurrence of a slash (/) in category or name must be escaped with a backslash (i.e., \/).